Jack and Dottie Vodrazka, Funeral Director

 My name is Christina LoPresti and I graduated from John Carroll University in 2013.
 I am second generation in the funeral business, and I am one of the funeral directors at Vodrazka Funeral Home.

 My family has been in the funeral industry for over 45 years.
 My passion is to assist families during one of the most difficult times they will experience in life.
-Christina is an active member of The Independence Kiwanis, and her parish is St. Paschal Baylon in Highland Heights.
+I am an active member of The Independence Kiwanis, and my parish is St. Paschal Baylon in Highland Heights.

 I look forward to serving Independence, and meeting new people in the community.